What should you look for in western hauler truck beds? No matter what you’re hauling, attention to details is key.

-Depending on whether you want a flatbed with gooseneck hookup, built-in tool boxes or a customized headache rack, the construction of your hauler truck bed must meet your specs.
+Depending on whether you want a flatbed with gooseneck hookup, built-in tool boxes or a customized headache rack, the construction of your hauler truck bed should meet your specs.

 Features of Western Hauler Truck Beds

-Other items your hauler truck beds should feature are stake pockets in the deck to ensure you can secure the load, and flush mounted sealed beam lights (ideally with a 7-pole plug-in for your trailer) and powder coat paint for a surface that’s easy to keep clean.
+Other items your hauler beds should feature are stake pockets in the deck to ensure you can secure the load, and flush mounted sealed beam lights (ideally with a 7-pole plug-in for your trailer) and powder coat paint for a surface that’s easy to keep clean.